mint CLI

 mint info | Print the plugin's metadata |

-mint docs | Open SDK docs in the browser |
+mint docs | Browse SDK reference documentation from the CLI |

 mint sdk link / unlink / update | Manage the plugin's SDK pin |